zhengqili/Neural-Scene-Flow-Fields/README.md

 ```bash
    python run_nerf.py --config configs/config_kid-running.txt --render_lockcam_slowmo --target_idx 5
 ```
+Several parameters you might need to know for training a good model
+* N_samples: in order to render images with higher resolution, you have to increase number sampled points
+* start_frame,  end_frame: indicate training frame range.
+The default model usually works for video of 1~2s.
+Training on longer frames can cause oversmooth rendering.
+To mitigate the effect, you can increase the capacity of the network by increasing netwidth (but it can drastically increase training time and memory usage).
+* decay_iteration: data-driven prior losses lineary decay every 1000*decay_iteration iterations, it's usually good to match it to equalt to the number of training frames.
+* no_ndc: our current implementation only supports reconstruction in NDC space, but should be easy to adapt to euclidean space.
+* use_motion_mask, num_extra_sample: whether to use estimated coarse motion segmentation mask to perform hard-mining during initialization stage, and how many extra samples during hard-mining stage.
+*

 By running the example command, you should get the following result:
 ![Alt Text](https://github.com/zhengqili/Neural-Scene-Flow-Fields/blob/main/demo/ti.gif)